etcd-io/etcd/etcdctl/READMEv2.md

 ## Endpoint

-If your etcd cluster isn't available on `http://127.0.0.1:2379` you can specify a `--endpoint` flag or `ETCDCTL_ENDPOINT` environment variable.
-You can list one endpoint, or a comma-separated list of endpoints.
+If the etcd cluster isn't available on `http://127.0.0.1:2379`, specify a `--endpoint` flag or `ETCDCTL_ENDPOINT` environment variable.
+One endpoint or a comma-separated list of endpoints can be listed.
 This option is ignored if the `--discovery-srv` option is provided.

 ```sh
 ETCDCTL_ENDPOINT="http://10.0.28.1:4002" etcdctl set my-key to-a-value